-Note that the treatment of multi-valued attributes defined above may not always be intuitive.
-For example if an attribute, q has values 'a' and 'b' and $q \iff$ 'a' is specified in a filter, then the service will be accepted because the entry in the table where q has value 'b' is consistent with the filter.
+Note that the treatment of multi-valued attributes as defined above may not always be intuitive.
+For example, if an attribute q has values 'a' and 'b' and $q \leftrightarrow 'a'$ is specified in a filter, then the service will be accepted because the entry in the table where q has value 'b' is consistent with the filter.

 No use-case has been identified for the operators >=, >, <=, < to be applied to strings.
-An Implementation wishing to support these comparison operators on strings must select a collation sequence.
-Alternatively an implementation may treat all string comparisons as true, or reject them as invalid SQL.
+An Implementation wishing to support these comparison operators on strings MUST select a collation sequence.
+Alternatively, an implementation CAN treat all string comparisons as true, or reject them as invalid SQL.